phayes/sidefuzz/README.md

 ### How it works

-**Phase 1.** Uses a genetic-algorithim optimizer that tries to maximumize the running time between two different inputs.
+**Phase 1.** Uses a genetic-algorithim optimizer that tries to maximize the running time between two different inputs.
 It will continue optimizing until subsequent generations of input-pairs no longer produce any meaningful differences in running time.
 This means that it will optmize until it finds finds a "local maxima" in the fitness of input pairs.

 **Phase 2.** Once a local optima is found, the leading input-pairs are sampled until either: